worrells-best/privacyproxy/README.md

 3. Negotiate TLS with the now-proxied endpoint
 4. Communicate with the end-server.
 At this point you have TLS under TLS, so the data will be double encrypted.
 One layer is peeled off by the proxy, the other by the final end-server.

-See App.java for an example or run `$ ./gradlew run` after setting up your keystore/truststore.
+See App.java for an example or setup a keystore/truststore and run `$ ./gradlew run`.

 ### Quickstart
 ```java